sajeelahmed34/Iris-Data-Analysis-and-Machine-Learning/README.md

 ```
 2. Machine_Learning_Classifiers.ipynb
 ```
 This file contains application and evaluation of different machine learning classification models on the iris flower dataset.
-The following listed machine learning models are trained and applied on the iris dataset.
+The following listed machine learning models are trained and applied:

 * Naive Bayes classifier
 * Logistic regression